 - You will see the entire image selected as indicated by the red overlay in the image

-Note: You can draw the graduated filter starting somewhere in the middle, say above the roof line of the building in the middle and draw it a short distance down, say below the chin of the womain in the mural.
+Note: You can draw the graduated filter starting somewhere in the middle, say above the roofline of the building in the middle, and draw it a short distance down, say below the chin of the woman in the mural.
 This will have the effect of excluding the parking lot and the lower parts of the image.
-After that, you can still continue with the Range Mask and follow with the rest of the article.
+After that, you can continue with the Range Mask and follow with the rest of the article.

 The buildings, the parking lot, and all the darker areas need another graduated filter and color selection.
 For that, I drew a new filter at the bottom, picked Color from the range mask, and drew a rectangle on the brick wall on the left.
 That picked what I wanted to change.

 Once the buildings and the lower area are selected, I adjusted the rest as follows:

 - Range Mask amount: 38

 Below are three images, the original, the image after the above adjustments, and one that I tried my best to adjust using Basic and HSL panels.
 You can see the difference local adjustments can make.
 By the way, the final image I obtained using local adjustment can further be refined if needed by using the HSL sliders and other adjustments.